jbrigitta/HorseGuide/README.md

+# HorseGuide

 Web-based application for testing your knowledge about horses.

-## HorseGuide

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.